MasterLu0309/CITS3200/README.md

 2. Extract the *zip* file to the desired directory.
 3. Double-click `initialise.py` (run with *Python*) and wait while the environment is setup.
     - This process requires an internet connection.
-    - This process should only be completed **once** can take quite a while, but no user interaction is required, so feel free to walk away from the computer.
+    - This process should only be completed **once** and can take quite a while, but no user interaction is required, so feel free to walk away from the computer.
     - A message saying, `Initialisation complete.
 Run 'start.py' to start the application` should be shown once the process is complete.
 5. Double-click `start.py` to start the program.
     - This should be used each time you wish to start the program.